High-Touch Patient Experience

 In competitive markets, experience alone is no longer the differentiator.

 Every practice looks good.
-Every office is digital.
-Every brand feels premium.

-What separates stable growth from volatility is what happens after the consult:
+What separates stable growth from volatility is what happens after the consult.

-• Do patients move forward…or pause?
+Do patients move forward?

 What Most Solutions Miss